 With the team’s success in 2013-14 and 2014-15, Georgia State entered elite status by winning 25 or more games in each of those two years, an accomplishment only reached by 20 programs in the entire country.

 However, it was 2014-15 that put the program on the map.
-After winning the Sun Belt regular season title for the second straight season in 2014-15, the Panthers claimed the tournament title, just the third for the program to advance to the NCAA tournament.
-In the postgame celebration, Hunter tore his Achillies, a clip that went viral across the nation.
+After winning the Sun Belt regular season title for the second-straight season, the Panthers claimed the tournament title, just the third for the program to advance to the NCAA tournament.
+In the postgame celebration, Hunter tore his Achilles, a clip that went viral across the nation.

-Hunter has won 377 games in 22 seasons, but the accomplishments made by the 2011-12 team will always be special for him.
-After being named head coach on March 21, 2011, he built a squad that finished in the top 20 in the nation in scoring defense, defensive shooting percentage, steals and blocked shots, as six seniors finished their careers triumpently.
+Hunter has won 421 games in 24 seasons, but the accomplishments made by the 2011-12 team will always be special for him.
+After being named head coach on March 21, 2011, he built a squad that finished in the top 20 in the nation in scoring defense, defensive shooting percentage, steals and blocked shots, as six seniors finished their careers triumphantly.

 The Panthers opened the CIT at home, another first, hosting a postseason contest and earning an impressive 74-43 victory against Tennessee Tech.